twogrey/ichi/README.md

 Demo
 ====

-You can view a live demo at desintegrateur.fr.
+You can view a live demo at www.desintegrateur.fr.

 Features
 ====